 Smell: Warm, woody smell that is fresh and pungent.

 Use in sweet or savory dishes.
-Great for adding whole peppercorns to stocks, crushed to dry spice mixtures or marinades.
+Add whole peppercorns to stocks or crushed to dry spice mixtures or marinades.
 Adds robust flavor to meat, seafood, beans, and lentils.

 Pairs well with ginger, lemon peel, onion, and rosemary.